trueheart78/trueheart78.com/games.md

   - Wow.
 Just... wow.
   - Did 3 playthroughs, and loved each of them.
   - Wasn't sure what to expect, but episode 2 can't come fast enough.
+  - Episode 2 is out - will pick this back up soon.
 1. Hitman (PS4)
   - Waiting on Season 2